rwtodd/small_programs_2019/UlamSpiral/README.md

 ## Techniques

+One thing I liked is: most code you see online makes progressively-bigger matrices, rotates them, and adds the next row.
+My code just allocates the final matrix and fills in the spiral in one pass.

-This program is just a toy to further my Win32 knowledge.
+However, this program is mainly just a toy to further my Win32 knowledge.
 I used:

  - the BufferedPaint APIs to avoid slowly displaying all the blocks